keithalewis/papers/ia.md

 ## Ask Questions

-After the interview they will probabably ask if you have questions.
+After the interview they will probably ask if you have questions.
 If they don't, that is a warning bell.
 Don't be shy about asking question even if they don't solicit them.
-Ask future colleagues
+Ask future colleagues about their work.
+- What technical environment do you use?
+(Operating system/Software)
+- What is your typical day like?
+- If there is one thing you could change, what would it be?
+Don't ask about salary and benefits until they bring it up.

 ## Final Advice

 Sometimes you will find you don't actually want the job.
 Walk away and find an employer that is a better fit for you.

+## Credits

+Thanks to Scott Dorsey, Grant Edwards, B. Elijah Griffin, Stephen Harris, Ted Heise, Dallman Ross, Bradley K. Sherman, and James Wetterau for helpful feedback.
+Any errors or omissions are entirely my fault.